Reviews You Can Rely On

 Why Frequency Response Matters

 Fans covet live music for a reason.
 It's an unfiltered, unedited expression, and it's glorious.
-Capturing that sound and transmitting it through a speaker unaltered is significantly more complicated.
-Depending on the quality of the recording and your sound delivery system, the relative volume of the bass, mid-range, and treble frequencies could change significantly by the time they reach your ears.
+Capturing and transmitting that sound through a speaker unaltered is significantly more complicated.
+Depending on the quality of the recording and your sound delivery system, the relative volume of the bass, mid-range, and treble frequencies could change quite a bit by the time they reach your ears.
 These shifts can alter the composition subtly or drastically.
-It can even shift the sound of a speaking voice or individual instruments.
+It can even transform the sound of a speaking voice or individual instruments.

 this is darwin, our bruel and kjaer 5128-b head. he records sound...